 This article will explain how to create a custom ruleset, which can be used in SPCAF.

-Although a custom ruleset can be created by .xml we do recommend our settings editor which is automatically installed with the settings editor.
-If you are not using the client application the settings editor can be download here, run the installer to install the settings editor.
+Although a custom ruleset can be created by .xml we do recommend our settings editor which is automatically installed with the client application.
+If you are not using the client application the settings editor can be download here.
+Run the installer to install the settings editor.

-You can either create a new ruleset from scratch or editing an existing one, we advise starting by editing an existing ruleset so that you have the foundation already in place.
+You can either create a new ruleset from scratch or edit an existing one.
+We advise starting by editing an existing ruleset so that you have the foundation already in place.
 Later on, you can create a new ruleset from the ground up.

 You now have our Settings Editor Tool and by default, if you use our client app you have the standard ruleset.
 If you do not use our client app you can get the current release of our rulesets here.

-Unless your project is specifically an Angular or SharePoint Framework project we recommend using the Extended Recommended Rules ruleset as ruleset to edit.
+Unless your project is specifically an Angular or SharePoint Framework project we recommend using the Extended Recommended Rules ruleset as a starting point.